watermol20/Portfolio/pages/about.md

 Hi, I am **{{ site.author.name }}**,

-Not only am I goal driven accounting student, I am a baker, gamer, photographer, tea enthusiast, and many more things.
-I thoroughly enjoy working in a team environment but I thrive under pressure when working on my own as well.
+Not only am I a goal-driven accounting student, I am a baker, gamer, photographer, tea enthusiast, and many more things.
+I thoroughly enjoy working in a team environment, but I thrive under pressure when working on my own as well.
 I am detail orientated and look into all possibilities when making a decision.
-I prefer to listen more than talk because I am enchanted with the thought of learning something new everyday.
+I prefer to listen more than talk because I am enchanted with the thought of learning something new every day.

 {% capture list_items %}
 Work Experience